 Add dry fish and pepper to boiling meat.
 Cook for 5 minutes.

-Add cocoyam paste in large lumps, cook till soup thickens and the soup has a uniform orange colour.
+Add cocoyam paste in large lumps, cook until soup thickens.

 Add ogili isi, crayfish, palm oil and seasoning cubes.